-- (D) FLSA non-exempt employees.
-FLSA non-exempt_employees who do not work pursuant to provisions of Section 2 of this Article shall be authorized to use accrued vacation, compensatory time, exchange time, personal leave, or to take leave without pay, to cover work time missed due to closure or work curtailment.
-Such employees who are required and scheduled to work by their supervisor during periods of closure or curtailment described in Section 2 shall be paid at the rate of double time-and-one half for all hours worked during such periods.
-There shall be no pyramiding of overtime for work performed under this Article and Article 25 Overtime. - (E) FLSA-exempt employees.
-FLSA exempt employees who do not work pursuant to provisions of Section 2 of this Article will be paid in accordance with federal Department of Labor and state Bureau of Labor and Industries laws and/or regulations, and may be required to use accrued paid leave in accordance with those laws and/or regulations. - Section 4.
-When inclement or hazardous conditions exist and no closure or curtailment occurs, employees who make every reasonable effort to report to work as scheduled will be allowed to make up missed time provided they report within two (2) hours of the scheduled starting time provided such make-up work is available and such time can be scheduled so as not to encumber overtime under FLSA.
-Make-up provisions will not be subject to Article 25 Overtime.
+There shall be no pyramiding of overtime for work performed under this Article or Article 25: Overtime.

+Section 4.
+When inclement or hazardous conditions exist and no closure or curtailment occurs, employees who notify their supervisor and make every reasonable effort to report to work as scheduled will be allowed to make up missed time provided they report within two (2) hours of the scheduled starting time provided such make-up work is available and such time can be scheduled so as not to encumber overtime under FLSA.
+Make-up provisions will not be subject to Article 25 - Overtime.
 Any make-up time must be performed within sixty (60) calendar days of the missed time and at rates of pay that would have prevailed except for the inclement weather.